 You should supplement these texts with some texts of your own: a comprehensive handbook of grammar, punctuation and usage; a college-level dictionary (unabridged); and a writer's guide or handbook.
 No writer's library is complete without at least one of each of these essential reference tools.
-I will bring a number of these to class for you to browse.

-Other equipment / material requirements
+Other equipment / tech requirements